-The first thing to do if you lose an iPhone is put it in Lost Mode from iCloud.com or another iOS device.
+The first thing to do if you lose an iPhone is put the device in Lost Mode from iCloud.com or another iOS device.
 Lost Mode disables Apple Pay.
-If you find your iPhone, great; but how can you recover Suica if your iPhone is lost or stolen for good?
+If you find your iPhone, great; but how can you recover Suica if your iPhone is lost or stolen for good, or accidentally wiped?
+No matter what the situation, Apple Pay iCloud has you covered and keeps your Suica safe on iCloud until you are ready to use it again.

 - First delete your Apple Pay cards.
 This should bring up a Wallet confirmation, confirm and delete your Apple Pay cards, it may take a few minutes to process completely.